 While the tobacco industry claims they no longer target kids, they still use tactics to attract youth.
-They advertise in magazines, promote their products in convenience stores and market their brands through direct mail, Internet web sites and social media networks.
+They advertise in magazines, promote their products in convenience stores and market their brands through direct mail, websites and social media.

 And while the tobacco industry agreed to stop paying for tobacco product placement in movies, cigarettes still appear in far too many youth-rated movies.

-The tobacco industry even launched their version of youth prevention programs in an attempt to deflect public concern for youth smoking.
+The tobacco industry even created youth prevention programs in an attempt to deflect public concern for youth smoking.

 What impact does all this have?
-Of all adult smokers nationwide, 90 percent began smoking while in their teens, or earlier, and two-thirds became regular smokers before they reached the age of 19.1
+Of all adult smokers nationwide, 87 percent began smoking while in their teens, or earlier, and almost two-thirds became regular smokers before they reached the age of 19.1

 Direct mail campaigns often use themes and images that appeal to youth.
-One example of this approach is RJR's "Camel Break Campaign," which was launched in late 2010.
-This campaign uses names and images of "cool" U.S. cities, including San Francisco, to market Camel cigarettes to appeal to the adventurous and rebellious spirit of young people.3
+One example of this approach was RJR's "Camel Break Campaign," which was launched in late 2010.
+This campaign used names and images of "cool" U.S. cities, including San Francisco, to market Camel cigarettes to appeal to the adventurous and rebellious spirit of young people.3

-Tobacco companies are turning more and more to the Internet to market their products.
-This is a particularly effective strategy to reach youth, who consume much of their media through new technologies.
-For tobacco companies, online marketing has the added benefit that many aspects of it are largely invisible to the casual viewer.
-This is particularly true of interactive forms of digital media such as search engines and social networking sites.
+Tobacco companies use the Internet extensively to market their products.4 This is a particularly effective strategy to reach youth, who consume much of their media through new technologies.
+For tobacco companies, online marketing has the added benefit that many aspects of it are largely invisible to the casual observer.

 Tobacco Industry Youth Prevention Efforts

-With increasing public scrutiny and the threat of future tobacco regulations, the tobacco industry introduced youth smoking-prevention programs in the 1980s.
+The tobacco industry created youth smoking-prevention programs in the 1980s due to increasing public scrutiny.
 The industry's main goal, however, was not to prevent youth smoking, but rather to counter growing concerns over their marketing practices aimed at youth.

 As outlined in tobacco industry documents, prevention programs were actually created to prevent further tobacco regulations, enhance the industry's public image and build key relationships with legislators, educators and other influential parties.